NifeKKeen/bomberchal/docs.md

 # Page related things:
 - Only `main.py` will run with `while True:` loop.
-Other pages should only update positions of pygame objects or mount them.
+Other pages should only update positions, sizes, contents of pygame objects or mount them.